lesktr/jsonresume-theme-compactbr/README.md

-jsonresume-theme-compact
+jsonresume-theme-compactbr
 ========================

-A compact theme for a json-resume (http://jsonresume.org/)
+Based in the compact theme for a json-resume (http://jsonresume.org/)

 [Demo](http://themes.jsonresume.org/compact)

 ## Usage

+version translated to PT-br

 To get started with this JSONResume theme, you'll need to have the JSONResume CLI installed.
 If you haven't already install it with